Moonbase/skeleton-sinatra/README.md

 * `git clone <repository-url>` this repository.
 * Change into the new directory.
 * Run `./setup.sh`.
 This will create a 'skeleton' branch and a 'master' branch.
 The 'skeleton' branch is used to update from the skeleton later on.
+* Optionally enable packages.
+See "Included packages" section.
 * You can remove this section of the readme, the project is now set up.

+## Included packages

+The following packages are included but disabled by default:

+* PostgreSQL: Uncomment the required gems in `Gemfile` and the `db` service in `docker-compose.yml`.
+* Sentry: Uncomment the required gems in `Gemfile` and the setup script in `config.ru`.
+Configure `SENTRY_DSN` environment variable.

 ## Updating from the skeleton